whg-training/whg-training-resources/CONTRIBUTING.md

 ### Making edits

 All content is contained in markdown files in the `docs/` folder.
 Weare keeping these in hierarchical folders.
-Some notes thatwill help with this:
+Some notes that will help with this:

-* We're currently following a `Folder name have initial capital and space/` style of folder names.
-* use underscores but not spaces in the names of Markdown documents
-* docusaurus automatically builds a sidebar.
-By default, the sidebar title is the first H1 header (i.e. a line like `# this is the header` at the top of the markdown document, and gets put at a default position in the sidebar.
+* Folder and file names should be lower case and no spaces (use underscores instead).
+* Use a level 1 heading (a single `#`) at the top of each markdown doc to name it - this will be the name that appears in the sidebar.
-However, you can control this by putting a metadata section at the top of the document:
+* The order of pages in the sidebar (and the title, if you want it different from the top-level heading) can be specified by putting this metadata at the top of the document:
 ```
 ---
 title: My new document